Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Dynamic-Resolution.md

 1. In the Inspector for your HDRP Asset, go to **Rendering** **> Dynamic Resolution** and enable the **Enable** checkbox.
 For information on how to customize the rest of the HDRP Asset’s global dynamic resolution properties, see the dynamic resolution section of the [HDRP Asset documentation](HDRP-Asset.md#DynamicResolution).
 2. For every [Camera](HDRP-Camera.md) you want to perform dynamic resolution, go to the **General** section and enable **Allow Dynamic Resolution**.

-HDRP does not use dynamic resolution automatically.
-To use dynamic resolution in your scene, call the following function:
+HDRP does not scale dynamic resolution automatically.
+To use dynamic resolution with scaling in your scene, call the following function:

 ```DynamicResolutionHandler.SetDynamicResScaler(PerformDynamicRes scaler, DynamicResScalePolicyType scalerType)```